NS83/Business_Insights_360/README.md

              * This table contains post invoice Discount percent and other deductions percent with product and customer code

-AFter loading the data from MySQL to Power BI and data transformation in Power Query, performed Quer folding to improve performance.
+AFter loading the data from MySQL to Power BI and data transformation in Power Query, performed Query folding to improve performance.

 **Data Modeling**

+* Data modeling is crucial in Power BI for several reasons, as it plays a fundamental role in structuring and organizing data to create meaningful visualizations and insights.
+* Data modeling allows you to establish relationships (in this case, one to many relation) between these tables, enabling the creation of comprehensive reports by combining information from different sources.
+* By defining relationship, it is ensured that the data is accurate and consistent across various tables.